 Luis Salinas.
 Buenos Aires, Argentina.

 He is considered the most important guitarist in the country and has shared the stage with great musicians around the world such as: B.B.
 King, Scott Henderson, George Benson, Paco De Lucia, Bireli Lagrene, Frank Gambale, Diego Amador, Tomatito, Hermeto Pascoal, Mercedes Sosa, Dino Saluzzi, Chucho Valdez among others.
 He was nominated for the Grammy award, the Latin Grammy award and has won the Gardel prize several times.

 Tomatito said: “Luís is one of the best guitar players in the world, technically and emotionally gifted.
 He is simply complete”

 Baden Powell said: “He’s a crazy and a great guitar player.”

-Luis plays a 2018 Red Cedar/Rosewood Classical Malarino, designed for and with him.
+Luis plays a 2018 Red Cedar/Rosewood Malarino Classical, designed for and with him.

 Guinga.
 Rio de Janeiro.
 Brazil.

-He defines himself like a composer and guitar player of Brazilian popular music.
+He defines himself as a composer and guitar player of Brazilian popular music.
 Revered by critics, He has been considered frequently “the greatest and most important composer of Brazil today.”

-Guinga plays a 2012 Spruce/Rosewood Classical Malarino, and a 2018 Red Cedar/Rosewood Classical Malarino.
+Guinga plays a 2012 Spruce/Rosewood Malarino Classical, and a 2018 Red Cedar/Rosewood Malarino Classical.